 However, regardless of denomination, Lent is described as lasting for a total of 40 days.

 For Western Churches, Lent begins on Ash Wednesday and ends approximately six weeks later.

 There are several Lent quotes about Ash Wednesday and Good Friday that explain the significance of these holy days.

 Depending on the Christian denomination, Lent ends either on the evening of Maundy Thursday or at sundown on Holy Saturday, when the Easter Vigil is celebrated.

 Some denominations exclude Sundays from being observed.

-Eastern Churches, including Eastern Orthodox, Eastern Lutheran, or Eastern Catholic, Lent is observed continuously.
+In Eastern Churches, including Eastern Orthodox, Eastern Lutheran, and Eastern Catholic, Lent is observed continuously.

-They observe the rituals for 40 days straight; starting on Clean Monday and ending at noon of Holy Saturday.
+They observe the rituals for 40 days straight, starting on Clean Monday and ending at noon on Holy Saturday.

 Keep reading through these Lent quotes for more on fasting and self-denial, which are a large part of the traditions surrounding Lent.